-The Council's reserves and open spaces activity manages a wide variety of unrelated assets, many of which have uncontrolled public access and usage.
+The Council's ROS AMP manages a wide variety of unrelated assets, many of which have uncontrolled public access and usage.
 In addition, the asset group includes substantial tracts of land making up parks and reserves, which are not given condition ratings.

-The condition of assets related to reserves and open spaces are graded by an internationally recognised standard condition grading -National Parks and Recreation Assets Condition Grading Standards (PRAMS).
+The condition of assets related to reserves and open spaces are graded by an internationally recognised National Parks and Recreation Assets Condition Grading Standards (PRAMS).

-Overall, asset conditions are average to good with sports and recreation facilities having been upgraded with new technologies in turn management.
+Overall, asset conditions are average to good with sports and recreation facilities having been upgraded with new technologies in turf management.

-Table #.
-Reserves and Open Spaces Asset and Conditions Asset Condition Public Toilets Recent independent audits completed, which rated asset condition from poor to excellent.
+Table 28: Reserves and Open Spaces Asset and Conditions Asset Condition Public Toilets Recent independent audits completed, that rated asset condition from poor to excellent.
 This needs to become a regular bi-annual assessment.
-A condition assessment conducted in 2019 found that the general ambience of public toilets is improving and half of all toilets have an ambience rating of 1 or 2 and 26/32 have an ambience rating of 3 or better (1 being the highest and 5 lowest).
+A condition assessment conducted in 2019 found that the general ambience of public toilets is improving, and half of all toilets have an ambience rating of 1 or 2 and 26/32 have an ambience rating of 3 or better (1 being the highest and 5 lowest).
 Playgrounds General condition good.
 Recent independent audit results show 66% across the District.
-Benchmarked across the country, we are in the average/above average category.
-An independent safety audit undertaken in 2020 of 19 sites and 105 items of equipment found 23 items did not comply with NZ & AUST playground standards.
+Benchmarked across the country, the Council is in the average/above average category.
+An independent safety audit undertaken in 2020 of 19 sites and 105 items of equipment found 23 items did not comply with New Zealand and Australia playground standards.
 The report found that the majority of playgrounds were in good condition.
 Many of the non-complying playgrounds were in coastal settings which influenced the life and wear of equipment.
-Walkways The Mangawhai Coastal access walkways have been assessed as part of the Mangawhai Community Plan in 2017.
-This prompted Council to begin the process of assessing all of the walkways trails and structures across the district to grade them against the NZS 2858 track standards.
-Outdoor furniture and Fittings Data for furniture has been collected and this has feed into the Maintenance Contract schedules prior to re tendering.
-This data has also been added to Council's asset management system AssetFinda.
+Walkways The Mangawhai coastal access walkways have been assessed as part of the Mangawhai Community Plan in 2017.
+This prompted the Council to begin the process of assessing all of the walkway's trails and structures across the district to grade them against the NZS 2858 track standards.
+Outdoor Furniture and Fittings Data for furniture has been collected and this has fed into the Maintenance Contract schedules prior to re-tendering.
+This data has also been added to the Council's asset management system AssetFinda.
 Green Space Condition assessment surveys were carried out on all assets located in green space that is included in the Maintenance Contract.
-All of these assets are included in the cemetery, playground, outdoor furniture and fittings, walkway, gardens or public toilet section of the AMP Cemeteries Good condition, plenty capacity - [further info required] Current information tells us we have enough capacity across all of the cemeteries in the district to cover the next 10 years (approx) though this will need to be reviewed in the next LTP.
-Campground Campground data is currently being collected, data is being collated and Council is in the process of reviewing the campgrounds against the campground standards.
+All of these assets are included in the cemetery, playground, outdoor furniture and fittings, walkway, gardens or public toilet section of the AMP.
+Cemeteries Good condition with plenty capacity.
+Current information tells us we have enough capacity across all of the cemeteries in the district to cover the next 10 years (approx.) though this will need to be reviewed in the next LTP.
+Campgrounds Campground data is currently being collected, data is being collated and the Council is in the process of reviewing the campgrounds against the campground standards.
 A project will be undertaken to assess and complete any works to bring these in line with accepted standards.
-Coastal Structures Council has undertaken a condition and structural review of all wharves in the Kaipara Harbour, as part of the Kaipara Water Transport and Wharves Feasibility Study.
+Coastal Structures The Council has undertaken a condition and structural review of all Kaipara District's wharves in the Kaipara Harbour, as part of the Kaipara Water Transport and Wharves Feasibility Study.
 This report showed the condition of the wharves to vary from very poor to good.
 It is now in the process of evaluating the report and forming a renewals plan on the wharves that it has ownership and responsibility over.